Erudika/scoold/README.md

 para.file_uploads_dir = "uploads"
 ```

-In the future, more upload services could be supported such as S3.
-To initiate a new
-image upload, open up the Markdown editor and drag'n'drop the image you want to upload.
+To upload an image just **drag & drop** the file you want to upload onto the post editor.
 A link will automatically appear
 when the upload is finished.

 Profile pictures (avatars) can also be changed by dragging a new image on top of the existing profile picture on a
 user's `/profile` page.
 For best results, use a square image here.

+In the future, more upload services could be supported such as S3.

 ## Slack integration